 The oldest grave in Bukit Brown cemetery belonged to a person called Fang Shan, whose death was in 1833, more than 40 years before the land was taken over by the Ong clan.
 The largest tomb belonged to Ong Sam Leong (1857-1918), businessman, plantation owner and contractor to the mines of Christmas Island.
 Occupying 600 square meters, about the size of 10 three-roomed HDB flats, Ong Sam Leong’s grand tomb was decorated with a 15m-long platform completed with stone statues of deities, lions and 2m-tall sikh guard.

-Currently there are a couple of caretaker shelters in the cemetery.
-Usually empty, the small houses are, however, manned by several dogs which visitors need to look out for.
+There are currently a number of caretaker shelters in the cemetery.
+Often vacant, the small structures become places of refuge to several aggressive dogs which visitors need to look out for.
 The one in the picture below is situated along a small road called Sime Park Hill, off Sime Road.
 Another one is located at Lorong Halwa.

-In September 2011, the Land Transport Authority (LTA) announced the plan to construct a new road, parallel to Lornie Road, to cut through part of Bukit Brown.
-About 5000 tombs are expected to be affected.
-Fearing that Bukit Brown will be further developed as a high-end residencial estate, Asian Paranormal Investigators (API) are campaigning a “Save Bukit Brown Project” to recuse this century-old site, which has also been carefully preserved as an undisturbed natural area for decades.
+In September 2011, the Land Transport Authority (LTA) announced the plan to construct a new road, parallel to Lornie Road, to cut through parts of Bukit Brown.
+About 5,000 tombs are expected to be affected.
+Fearing that Bukit Brown will be further developed as a high-end residential estate, Asian Paranormal Investigators (API) is campaigning a “Save Bukit Brown Project” to recuse this century-old place rich in history and heritage.

 Published: 19 September 2011